pyscajor/WreckAndRescueAtGunwalloe/index.md

 PWs were created from 1973, to save our rarest, most meaningful shipwrecks ─ normally out of sight, but rich in evidence of past events and lost ways of living and voyaging.

-Like Listed Buildings on land, and Scheduled Monuments both on land and in the inter-tidal zone, PWs help conserve our archaeological heritage in its place and context.
+Like Listed Buildings on land, and Scheduled Monuments which can be on land, in the inter-tidal zone, or on the sea bed, PWs help conserve our archaeological heritage in its place and context.
 Designated wrecks are protected by law from disturbance, dredging or dumping, and from diving or retrieval of material without licence.

 Licenced divers’ reports, photos, and site plans greatly expand our knowledge of the wrecks.
 This is gradually unfolding as the beach material on the seabed shifts to reveal more remains, or as research contributes new understanding.